Marvy247/Cyphar/docs/fhe-user-decrypt-single-value.md

-This example demonstrates the FHE user decryption mechanism with a single value.
+This example demonstrates the FHE user decryption mechanism and highlights common pitfalls developers may encounter.

-User decryption is a mechanism that allows specific users to decrypt encrypted values while keeping them hidden from others.
-Unlike public decryption where decrypted values become visible to everyone, user decryption maintains privacy by only allowing authorized users with the proper permissions to view the data.
-While permissions are granted onchain through smart contracts, the actual **decryption call occurs off-chain in the frontend application**.

 {% hint style="info" %}
 To run this example correctly, make sure the files are placed in the following directories: